 The food security situation has deteriorated in most pastoral and agropastoral livelihoods of the Northwest.
-The total population in crisis is estimated at 355,000 people, with 40,000 in HE.
+The total population in crisis as estimated at 355,000 people, with 40,000 in HE.
 Sool Plateau pastoral and Togdheer agropastoral livelihood zones that were identified in AFLC with High Risk to HE during Gu '09 have deteriorated to HE.
-Pastoral livelihoods of Hawd, Nugal Valley and Golis/Guban/Gebi are remaining in AFLC with an early warning level of Watch in Hawd and lower Nugal valley, while East-Golis and upper Nugal valley are also in AFLC with a Moderate Risk to deteriorate to HE.
-Agropastoral areas of Awdal and W. Galbeed are remaining in AFLC, while the agropastoral area in Gebiley district has improved to BFI.
+Pastoral livelihoods of Hawd, Nugal Valley and Golis/ Guban/Gebi are remaining in AFLC with an early warning level of Watch in Hawd and lower Nugal valley, while East-Golis and upper Nugal valley are also in AFLC with a Moderate Risk to deteriorate to HE.
+Agropastoral areas of Awdal and W. Galbeed are remaining in AFLC, while the agropastoral area in Gabiley district has improved to BFI.
 Of the total population in crisis, 70% are in rural areas with an estimated 30,000 people in HE and 220,000 in AFLC.
-In urban areas, an estimated 95,000 people are in AFLC, while 10,000 are in HE (Table 1 and Map 1).
+In urban areas, the number of poor in AFLC is estimated at 95,000 people, while 10,000 are remaining in HE (Table 1 and Map 1).